FeeLimit Parameter Setting

 How to determine the FeeLimit parameter?

-Due to the Dynamic Energy Model mechanism, the energy consumption of popular contracts changes dynamically, so calling the same contract function in different time periods may result in different energy consumption, so in different time periods, transactions that call popular contracts need to set different feelimit parameters.
-Here we introduce three ways of setting feelimit:
+Due to the Dynamic Energy Model mechanism, the energy consumption of popular contracts changes dynamically, so calling the same contract function in different time periods may result in different energy consumption.
+Therefore, in different time periods, transactions that call popular contracts need to set different feelimit parameters.

-• Estimate energy before each contract call
+Estimate energy before each contract call

-The advantage of this method is that it allows for the most precise FeeLimit setting, enabling dynamic adjustment based on real-time energy consumption.
-However, its drawback is the added complexity — an additional estimation call is required before sending each transaction.
+Before each transaction is sent, the total energy consumption of the transaction can be estimated through thetriggerconstantcontractAPI, and the FeeLimit parameter of the transaction can be determined according to the estimated energy consumption:FeeLimit of contract transaction = Estimated total energy consumption * EnergyPriceThe advantage of this method is that it allows for the most precise FeeLimit setting, enabling dynamic adjustment based on real-time energy consumption.
+However, its drawback is the added complexity - an additional estimation call is required before sending each transaction.

-• Get the contract energy_factor once every maintenance cycle
+Get the contract

-First, determine the basic energy consumption of a function of a contract through triggerconstantcontract API or past historical experience of the contract, and then get the energy_factor parameter of a contract at each maintenance cycle:
+First, determine the basic energy consumption of a contract function through the triggerconstantcontract API or past historical data of the contract, and then update theenergy_factorparameter of the contract at each maintenance cycle:FeeLimit of contract transaction = Estimated basic energy consumption * (1 + energy_factor) * EnergyPriceThis method maintains high accuracy while reducing the frequency of calls — it only requires retrieving the contract’s

-This method maintains high accuracy while reducing the frequency of calls — it only requires retrieving the contract’s energy_factor parameter once per maintenance cycle (approximately every 6 hours).
-However, it still involves a certain level of operational overhead.
+energy_factorparameter once per maintenance cycle (approximately every 6 hours).
+However, it still involves a certain level of operational overhead. -

-First, estimate the base energy consumption, and then calculate the FeeLimit using the on-chain max_factor parameter.
-The max_factor represents the maximum value of the energy penalty coefficient — no matter how frequently a contract is invoked, its energy consumption increase will not exceed this upper limit:
+First, estimate the basic energy consumption, and then calculate the FeeLimit using the on-chainmax_factorparameter.
+Themax_factorrepresents the maximum value of the energy penalty coefficient — no matter how frequently a contract is invoked, its energy consumption increase will not exceed this upper limit:FeeLimit of contract transaction = Estimated basic energy consumption *(1 + max_factor)* EnergyPriceThe main advantage of this approach is its simplicity — there's no need for frequent on-chain parameter retrieval or dynamic calculations.
+It is well-suited for scenarios where operational convenience is a priority or where ensuring 100% transaction success is critical.
+However, since

-How to Set the FeeLimit for a Transaction?
+How to Set FeeLimit for a Transaction?

 In the transaction structure, the fee_limit field is located within the raw_data section.
-A simplified example of the structure is as follows::
+A simplified example of the structure is as follows:

 {